molgenis/molgenis-ops-galaxy/armadillo1/DEVELOPMENT.md

 # End section
 ```

 You are done.
-You can reach both services on:
+You can reach the four services on:

-* Armadillo service to wok with DataSHIELD
+* Armadillo service working with DataSHIELD
   http://armadillo.local
 * Armadillo storage service to store you files on
   http://armadillo-storage.local